Robert Creeley Foundation: Student programs

 The Foundation also awarded the Helen Creeley Student Poetry Prize to honor Robert Creeley's older sister Helen, a prize-winning poet while she was a high school student, who was an early mentor to Robert.
-The prize is awarded to one or two Massachusetts high school students each year.
+The prize was awarded to one or two Massachusetts high school students each year.

+Students received a monetary prize and also the opportunity to read their work as an opener to the Robert Creeley Award winner.

+The past winners of the Helen Creeley Student Poetry Prize are: